Miguel Alcântara

-Miguel Alcântara (born 22 February 2000), is a Brazilian professional footballer who plays as a centre-back.
+Miguel de Alcântara (born 22 February 2000) is a Brazilian professional footballer who plays as a centre-back for Polish III liga club Kluczevia Stargard.

 Career

 Graduated from São Paulo's youth categories, he participated in a game with the B team in the 2017 Copa Paulista, in addition to being champion in 2018 of the Copa do Brasil U20.
-In September 2019 it was sold to Ascoli for €500,000.
+In September 2019, he was transferred to Ascoli for €500,000.

-In 2023 Miguel was one of the main players in União São João's title campaign in the Second Division of São Paulo.
-In 2024, Alcantara was part of the 2024 Campeonato Paulista Serie A2 title campaign with Velo Clube, and later defended GE Bagé.
-For the 2025 season, Alcântara signed a contract with FC Cascavel.
+In 2023, Alcântara was one of the main players in União São João's title campaign in the Second Division of São Paulo.
+In 2024, Alcantara was part of the 2024 Campeonato Paulista Serie A2 title campaign with Velo Clube, and later played for Bagé.
+For the 2025 season, Alcântara moved on loan to Cascavel.
+In 2025, he was signed by São Bernardo FC but never played for the team, being loaned to CRAC and Manaus in 2026.

+On 15 July 2026, the Polish fourth division club ZKS Kluczevia Stargard announced the signing of Alcântara.